Published On: April 14, 2024By

 The cloud has lowered the barrier of market entry for LMS vendors.
 New LMS vendors with minimal investment can create a SaaS cloud LMS of limited scope to target a specific business problem, industry or region with a low-cost solution.

-The SaaS model implies that the vendor puts its LMS online in the cloud, and all of their customers access the same LMS via a web browser.
+The SaaS model implies that LMS vendors offer their solutions online in the cloud, so all of their customers access the same system via a web browser.

 Every customer has its own unique, secure area with its own content, users and business rules, and is unaware of any fellow clients on the common platform.